camrail/dejafoo/DEPLOYMENT_CODESBUILD.md

 terraform apply
 ```

-## Step 2: Configure Secrets
+## Step 2: Configure Secrets in AWS Secrets Manager

 After infrastructure is created, you'll get a Secrets Manager secret name.
-Update it with your credentials:
+This is where ALL your credentials are stored - no local files needed!

 ### Via AWS Console:
 1. Go to **AWS Secrets Manager**